mikkelkh/CarND-Advanced-Lane-Lines/README.md

 In the following, I will consider each [rubric](https://review.udacity.com/#!/rubrics/571/view) point individually and describe how I addressed it in my implementation.

 The entire implementation is contained in the `Advanced_Lane_Lines.ipynb` ipython script.
+The first cells define a number of functions needed for the processing pipeline.
+These are all combined under *Pipeline function (combine all the above)* near the bottom of the script.

 ---
 ###Camera Calibration